lyonbros/composer.js/index.md

 ## Browser support

 Composer is tested on recent versions of Firefox, Chrome, Safari, and IE >= 6.
-Note that IE6 support is somewhat accidental (and only works on top of Mootools) and will not necessarily be supported in the future.
+Note that IE 6-9 support *is dependent on using Mootools* (and will not necessarily be supported in the future).
 For now, all tests pass in all major browsers.

 <a href="/composer.js/test" target="_blank">Run the test suite now!</a>